FrankRun/Monotonic_Evolution_RL/README.md

 # Monotonic Evolution Reinforcement Learning
 This work has been accepted in 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
-This work implements a monotonic evolution reinforcement learning approach for traffic control using VISSIM traffic simulation software.
-The algorithm ensures policy improvement through statistical confidence bounds on performance.
+This work implements a novel Reinforcement Learning (RL) approach for autonomous driving with monotonic evolution.
+The algorithm ensures continuous policy improvement with a high confidence guarantee.

 ## Project Structure